interNFT/nft-rfc/nft_rfc_009.md

 IIDs as profile of DIDs.
 IIDs **are** DIDs.
 IID documents **are** DID documents.
 IID Methods **are** DID Methods.
-Each namespace for IIDs, e.g., Cosmos, Polkadot, ERC1155, is defined by an IID method that specifies how to perform create, read, update, and deactivate operations on IIDs.
+Each namespace for IIDs, e.g., Cosmos, Polkadot, ERC1155, is defined by an IID method that specifies how to perform the create, read, update, and deactivate operations for IIDs.
 This IID family of DID Methods share a common purpose and leverage shared property definitions for improved cross-chain interoperability.
 By design, an IID from any chain can be read, used, and operated on from any chain thanks to IID-specific properties and